 Design work to take into account basic predictable human behavior.
-A little we’ll address the question of how predictable human behavior really is.
+A little later we’ll address the question of how predictable human behavior really is.

 Provide an adequate level of job complexity and challenge.

 Involve the worker in the design process.